-Price & Quality Transparency
+Price and Quality Transparency

-Health care prices have increased rapidly in recent years and the current trend not sustainable.
+Health care prices have increased rapidly in recent years and the current trend is not sustainable.
 Colorado Hospital Association and its members hold a deep commitment to furthering transparency and affordability in health care.
 Patients should know before, during and after their health care visit what their cost and financial responsibility will be.

 CHA has adopted the Healthcare Financial Management Association’s (HFMA) guidelines for price transparency, which state that transparency should be meaningful, consumer-oriented, easy to understand and paired with other information to define the value of services and not just the price.
 This is because, while price is undeniably important, quality and outcomes matter just as much.